greensoftwarelab/Energy-Languages/README.md

 Next, we explain the folder structure and how to specify, for each language benchmark, the execution of each operation.

 #### The Structure
-The main folder contains 31 elements:
+The main folder contains 32 elements:
 1. 28 sub-folders (one for each of the considered languages); each folder contains a sub-folder for each considered benchmark.
 2. A `Python` script `compile_all.py`, capable of building, running and measuring the energy and memory usage of every benchmark in all considered languages.
-2. A `RAPL` sub-folder, containing the code of the energy measurement framework.
+3. A `RAPL` sub-folder, containing the code of the energy measurement framework.
+4. A `Bash` script `gen-input.sh`, used to generate the input files for 3 benchmarks: `k-nucleotide`, `reverse-complement`, and `regex-redux`.

 Basically, the directories tree will look something like this: